govhealth/PostpartumTOC/input/pagecontent/examples.md

       <tr>
          <td><a href="Binary-example-binary.html">PDF Content of binary</a></td>
          <td>
-            An example of binary resource with contents of a labor and delivery summary note.
+            An example of a binary resource with contents of a labor and delivery summary note.
          </td>
       </tr>
       <tr>
          <td><a href="DocumentReference-mh-toc-postpartum-summary-example.html">Postpartum Summary Note</a></td>
          <td>
-            An example of a post partrum summary note conforming to the MH TOC Postpartum Summary Profile.
+            An example of a postpartrum summary note conforming to the MH TOC Postpartum Summary Profile.
          </td>
       </tr>
       <tr>